scipalo/Shepadr-RL/README.md

 Assignment for subject Artificial inteligence (reinforcement learning)

-After you have installed your package with pip install -e gym-foo, you can create an instance of the environment with gym.make('gym_foo:foo-v0')
+After you have installed your package with pip install -e gym-shepherd, you can create an instance of the environment with gym.make('gym_shepherd:shepherd-v0')

 How to use environment:

 import gym
-import gym_foo
+import gym_shepherd
-env = gym.make('MyEnv-v0')
+env = gym.make('Shepherd-v0')